Doctor of Nursing PracticePage address: http://ahn.mnsu.edu/nursing/graduate/dnp.html

 - Current RN licensure with eligibility for licensure in Minnesota.
 Current certification if applying for post-Master's DNP program.

-- Applicants must have a full (2) years of post-BSN nursing experience by the time classes would start in the fall.
+- Applicants must have 2 FULL years of post-BSN nursing experience by the time classes would start in the fall.
+There are absolutly NO exceptions.

 - One professional reference from current or recent supervisor using the School of Nursing Reference Form.